 The Kentucky Derby is a huge gambling event and the most prestigious race in the U.S. and the most famous horse race in the world.

 That’s partly due to the rich history of the race, which has been run every year since 1875, but also attributable to the marketing skills of management at the host racetrack, Churchill Downs, at promoting the race over the years.

 The Derby, a 1 ¼-mile race for 3-year-olds, is the first leg of the Triple Crown, a series that is conducted at three different demanding marathon distances over five weeks.
 Known as the “Run for the Roses” for the blanket of flowers bestowed on the winner, the Derby is always run on the first Saturday in May and almost always draws a full field of 20 horses.

 It is far and away the biggest sporting event in Louisville, Kentucky, which hosts a celebration that includes riverboat races, a parade and a massive fireworks display over the Ohio River in the week leading up to the race.
 Roughly 150,000 fans typically attend the Derby, including tens of thousands of alcohol-infused partygoers who pack the infield for a concert.

-Kentucky Derby 2020 Betting Odds
+Kentucky Derby 2020 Betting Sites for the USA